Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/nicepb.md

 Please visit Deploy → Channels → Nice inContact → Configurations to manage Nice inContact.

-After you have successfully established a connection with Zoom Contact Center, the Kore.ai XO platform moves the Nice inContact agent system into the configured state.
+After you have successfully established a connection with Nice inContact, the Kore.ai XO platform moves the Nice inContact agent system into the configured state.
 No additional configuration is required.

 </container>